joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 5, color = "black")
 ```

-Fracture - bmi - body mass index

-- Some domain expertise here: there is evidence that individuals who are
+Fracture - BMI (Body Mass Index) - Some domain expertise here: there is
-  heavier tend to have less instances of osteoperosis, and hip/bone
+evidence that individuals who are heavier tend to have less instances of
-  fractures. this is unsuprising to see here and is a good depiction of
+osteoporosis, and hip/bone fractures. this is unsurprising to see here
-  prior research.
+and is a good depiction of prior research.

 - Including this variable into the model should be something that is
-  significat based on the trend we see, although the instance of
+  significant based on the trend we see, although the instance of
-  “underwieght” is interesting and may require some investigation.
+  “underweight” is interesting and may require some investigation.

 - When an individual is in the category “Healthy Weight” the chances of
   having a fracture are highest (35.2%), followed by Overweight (32.8%),
-  followed by Obesity(30.4%), and lastly Underweight (1.6%).
+  followed by Obesity (30.4%), and lastly Underweight (1.6%).

 ``` r
 # transforming numeric into categorical using widley accepted BMI categories